Technopig100/adk-linux/README.md

 In this repository you'll find:

--  ADK-Linux ISO Builder for ADK-Linux and ADK-Min!
+-  ADK-Linux ISO Builder for ADK-Linux and It's Flavors!

 To build you will need to install: